 You claim the credit by completing a Form 1040 Schedule 8812, Child Tax Credit (PDF) and attaching it to your income tax return.

 My child is turning 18 this year.
 Can I still get the Additional Child Tax Credit?

 No. Your child must be under age 17 at the end of 2009 to qualify for both the Child Tax Credit and the Additional Child Tax Credit.

 Consider filing your taxes electronically.
 Filing online can help you avoid mistakes and find credits and deductions that you may qualify for.
 In many cases you can file for free.
 Learn more about e-file.

 If you have any dependent children, remember to claim the Additional Child Tax Credit the next time you file your income tax return.
-Complete and attach a Form 1040 Schedule 8812, Child Tax Credit to your return to claim this credit.
+Complete and attach a Form 1040 Schedule 8812, Child Tax Credit (PDF) to your return to claim this credit.

 Tax publications you may find useful